Weekend Warriors, Reliability, Redundancy and Performance

 Where is your NIJ test report showing backface deformation (BFD) and multiple shots?

 This demand comes from customers wanting "lighter" armor.
 People don't want to show off a heavy plate to their buddies.
 Since there is no "war" or Revolution - the competition is about who can get what weight for the least price.
-That's entirely the wrong way to be looking at the ceramic body armor plate decision-,making process.
+That's entirely the wrong way to be looking at the ceramic body armor plate decision-making process.
 New armor owners are often surprised to learn that their 6.2 pound RF3 (Level 4) plates have a 1" foam edge all the way around them (instead of ceramic).
 The foam weighs less than the ceramic so it makes the plates significantly lighter.

 It's perfectly fine if the buyer actually knows all of this and evaluates the data.
 Most see the ballistic rating and naturally assume that all plates at the same protection category are created equally.
 But, that is FAR from the truth.